-First Moroccan rugs were found in the dates to the time of 7th Century, Paleolithic Era.
+First Moroccan rugs were found dating to the time of the 7th Century, the Paleolithic Era.
 They were handmade by Berber tribes who designed them for their utility which also reflects their country's distinctive climate.
-The thickness and the heavy-pile were inspired by the snow-capped, windswept elevations of the Atlas Mountains, and the light flat weave were inspired by the brutal heat of the Sahara.
+The thickness and the heavy pile were inspired by the snow-capped, windswept elevations of the Atlas Mountains, and the light flat weave was inspired by the brutal heat of the Sahara.
 Even the size of the pieces and the loom were influenced by the tribe’s semi-nomadic existence as they needed to be transportable.

 The tribe used this Moroccan style of weaving to solve their problems.
-They used it as Cloaks, rugs, burial, blankets, and even mattresses.
-They also varied in style and colors from family which made them.
+They used it as Cloaks, rugs, burials, blankets, and even mattresses.
+They also varied in style and colors from the family which made them.
 They made their rug from the wool which they obtained from their sheep.
-Each family or tribe had their own set of dyes and their own ways of weaving the rug which gave each rug its own unique look.
+Each family or tribe had its own set of dyes and their own ways of weaving the rug which gave each rug its own unique look.

-There are several variations in making of Moroccan rug but the basic steps which is followed in making it is:
+There are several variations in making of Moroccan rug but the basic steps which are followed in making it are:

-- The wool is obtained from the sheep and is hand-spun to create a raw material which can be weaved into a rug.
-The Rug Decor Moroccan Rugs are made with fine New Zealand wool which are ethically sourced and hand picked for quality control.
+- The wool is obtained from the sheep and is hand-spun to create a raw material that can be weaved into a rug.
+The Rug Decor Moroccan Rugs are made with fine New Zealand wool which is ethically sourced and handpicked for quality control.

 - After the spinning process, the yarn is dyed into color desired for the look and design of the area rug.
 The yarn dying requires precise measurement of the colors to match the exact desired colors on the rug.

 - Then comes the weaving, the Moroccan Rug uses flat weave technique for this process, the flat weaving has been around over centuries now.
 The Flat weave technique uses minimalist approach where you stick to more open designs and fewer number of colors.